 Amy Foster Myer is a writer, editor, and instructor living in Portland, OR.
-Born in Kokomo, Indiana, she made a fast escape as soon as possible….to the bustling metropolis of Boise, Idaho.
-She worked in social services for two years with adults with chronic mental illness and in the juvenile justice system.
+Born in Kokomo, Indiana, she made a fast escape as soon as possible….to the bustling metropolis of…. wait for it… Boise, Idaho.
+For two years, she worked in social services with adults with chronic mental illness and in the juvenile justice system.
 She returned to Indiana just in time to meet her future wife at the slimiest lesbian dive bar in Indianapolis, and run away again to Portland, Oregon where composting and recycling are second nature and municipally supported – crazy, but true.
-She has a beautiful daughter through open adoption, a sweet Boston Terrier, one demanding cat who always wants more “special food,” and a slew of instruments that do not get played nearly enough.
+She has two beautiful daughters, one through open adoption and the other through the craziest IVF story ever conceived (haha – a memoir is forthcoming once she has the time and the brain to write again!), a sweet Boston Terrier, one demanding cat who always wants more “special food,” and a slew of instruments that do not get played nearly enough.

 In 2007 she began the creative writing low-residency program at Queens University of Charlotte, graduating in May 2009.
 She teaches for the Creative Writing Masters Program at Southern New Hampshire University.
 When Portland Community College calls, she will probably die of elation – a true joy that kills.
 She has been a Hawthorne Fellow at the Attic Institute in Portland, OR and has twice been admitted to the Tin House Summer Writer’s Workshop, working first with Vanessa Veselka and then with Karen Russell.